yutopp/k/src/README.md

 LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<release>/lib/native/linux64`

 ## Eclipse
+To develop K using Eclipse:
+1. `mvn install -DskipKTest`
+2. `cd` into the directory of the module you want to work on.
+3. `mvn eclipse:eclipse`
-To autogenerate an Eclipse project for K, run `mvn install -DskipKTest; mvn eclipse:eclipse` on the command line.
-Then go to File->Import->General->Existing projects into workspace, and select the directory of the installation.
-You should only add the leaves to the workspace, because eclipse does not support hierarchical projects.
+4. Import the project into Eclipse.
+From within Eclipse, go to `File->Import->General->Existing projects into workspace` and select the directory of the module.
+Follow the wizard steps.

+To work on more then one Eclipse module, import any other module you want to work on by following steps 2-4.
+Once imported, add a dependency between your two projects within Eclipse.
+For example, if you are working on both the kernel and the java-backend, you need a dependency from the java-backend on the kernel.
+To add the dependency:
+1. right click on the java-backend project
+2. select `Properties` (bottom)
+3. select the `Projects` tab
+4. and `Add...` the kernel project.

 ## IntelliJ IDEA